-Blackman, who does not publish success rates, is sceptical.
+Blackman, who does not publish success rates, is skeptical.
 Without referring to any firm in particular, she says the numbers can be sliced and decided so as to manipulate averages.
 “The numbers can be misleading and ultimately become untrustworthy marketing fluff.”

 Another problem with consulting is the cost: many admissions officers say applicants who use consulting have an unfair advantage over people who don’t.

 Consultants counter that schools are already incredibly expensive.
 However, they appear to recognize that their services are a substantial investment too, as some firms offer pro-bono advice to a small number of clients.
 Others put free admissions tips on blogs, or have published books that cost a small fee.

 “There are a ton of people who apply successfully without using coaches, it depends really on the person,” says Chioma Isiadinso, co-founder of the Expartus admissions firm.

 “For people who need very little help, who tend to be self-motivated, then a few books are all it takes [to acquire the knowledge],” says Isiadinso.
 Candidates can also get help from their colleagues.

 But there are other concerns, such as that consultants could make applications homogenous by providing the same advice to multiple candidates.